-Set forth below are the names and certain information for each member of the board, including the nominees for election as Class I directors, as of April 15, 2016.
+Set forth below are the names and certain information for each member of our board of directors, including the nominees for election as Class II directors, as of April 15, 2017.
 The information presented includes each director's and nominee's principal occupation and business experience for the past five years, and the names of other public companies of which he or she has served as a director during the past five years.
-The information presented below regarding the specific experience, qualifications, attributes and skills of each director and nominee led our nominating and corporate governance committee and nominees possess the attributes or characteristics described in "-Director Nomination Process" the nominating and corporate governance committee expects of each director.
+The information presented below regarding the specific experience, qualifications, attributes and skills of each director and nominee led our board of directors to conclude that he or she should serve as a director.
+In addition, we believe that all of our directors and nominees possess the attributes or characteristics described in "-Director Nomination Process" the nominating and corporate governance committee expects of each director.

 There are no family relationships among any of our directors or executive officers.